 Desktop Window Manager High CPU usage

-Let’s first reboot your computer refreshes the operating system, restart the running process, and clear minor glitches that may stuck running or consume high system resources on Windows 11.
+Let’s first reboot your computer refresh the operating system, restart the running process, and clear minor glitches that may stuck running or consume high system resources on Windows 11.

 Adjust The System For Best Performance